Jump to an ensemble:

 Castleton Chamber Singers are directed by Dr. Sherrill Blodget.

 Castleton Spartan Athletic Bands is a one-of-a-kind experience in Vermont.
 They perform at athletic events, community celebrations, and area parades.
 Members of our program come from diverse performing backgrounds.
 Athletic Bands caters to members with all kinds of experience from those who were section leaders in their high school program to students who have never played an instrument before.
-In fact, 40 percent of our ensemble has never participated in a marching band before Castleton.

 The Castleton University Wind Ensemble performs concert literature for woodwinds, brass, and percussion from all eras of music.
 Recent performances have included works by Percy Grainger, Kurt Weill, Gustav Holst, and Charles Ives.